Emperor penguin: Description

 Like all penguin species, emperor penguins have streamlined bodies to minimize drag while swimming, and wings that are more like stiff, flat flippers.
 The tongue is equipped with rear-facing barbs to prevent prey from escaping when caught.
 Males and females are similar in size and colouration.
 The adult has deep black dorsal feathers, covering the head, chin, throat, back, dorsal part of the flippers, and tail.
 The black plumage is sharply delineated from the light-coloured plumage elsewhere.
 The underparts of the wings and belly are white, becoming pale yellow in the upper breast, while the ear patches are bright yellow.
 The upper mandible of the 8 cm long bill is black, and the lower mandible can be pink, orange or lilac.
 In juveniles, the auricular patches, chin and throat are white, while its bill is black.
 Emperor penguin chicks are typically covered with silver-grey down and have black heads and white masks.
 A chick with all-white plumage was seen in 2001, but was not considered to be an albino as it did not have pink eyes.
 Chicks weigh around 315 g after hatching, and fledge when they reach about 50% of adult weight.

 The emperor penguin's dark plumage fades to brown from November until February (the Antarctic summer), before the yearly moult in January and February.
 Moulting is rapid in this species compared with other birds, taking only around 34 days.
 Emperor penguin feathers emerge from the skin after they have grown to a third of their total length, and before old feathers are lost, to help reduce heat loss.
 New feathers then push out the old ones before finishing their growth.

 The average yearly survival rate of an adult emperor penguin has been measured at 95.1%, with an average life expectancy of 19.9 years.
 The same researchers estimated that 1% of emperor penguins hatched could feasibly reach an age of 50 years.
 In contrast, only 19% of chicks survive their first year of life.
 Therefore, 80% of the emperor penguin population comprises adults five years and older.

 Vocalisation

-As the species has no fixed nest sites that individuals can use to locate their own partner or chick, emperor penguins must rely on vocal calls alone for identification.
-They use a complex set of calls that are critical to individual recognition between parents, offspring and mates, displaying the widest variation in individual calls of all penguins.
+As the species has no fixed nesting sites that individuals can use to locate their own partner or chick, emperor penguins must rely on vocal sounds alone for identification.
+They use a complex set of calls that are critical to individual recognition between mates, parents and offspring, displaying the widest variation in individual calls of all penguin species.
 Vocalizing emperor penguins use two frequency bands simultaneously.
 Chicks use a frequency-modulated whistle to beg for food and to contact parents.